Security Engineering for ISO 21434: Incremental Approach

 A trade-off analysis among the generated item increments taking into account other aspect, such as safety, performance, costs or quality.
 This trade-off is supported by automated techniques enabling the selection of a best suited item increment.

 Finally, the certification artefacts, \eg, security assessments, are generated for the new item.

-\paragraph{Benefits.} Our approach has two key benefits to existing approaches based on model-based engineering, \eg, GSN models, or textual models, \eg, Excel sheets.
+\paragraph{Benefits.} The proposed approach has two key benefits to existing approaches based on model-based engineering, \eg, GSN models, or textual models, \eg, Excel sheets.

 The first benefit is derived from the use of logic-based specifications for the generation of security assessment.
-We, therefore, can rely on concepts like soundness and completeness using precise semantics, instead of the textual semantics which may be ambiguous in GSN models for example.
+As a result, one can rely on concepts like soundness and completeness using precise semantics, instead of the textual semantics which may be ambiguous in GSN models for example.
 This enables the automatic checking of whether the argument used in security assessments is correct or whether there are flaws in the reasoning or missing assumptions.
 Moreover, using logic-based tools, it is even possible to automatically enumerate which evidence is still required for completing a security argument.

 The second benefit is provided by the use of incremental methods and automation.
 This enables a less human error-prone and efficient certification process.
 Without these two elements, the overhead costs for certification is very high as already observed in the avionics domain where the change of a single line of code can imply costs of in the order of millions of USD.